mathigon/textbooks/content/chaos/content.md

 ::: column.grow

-Now let’s try to make things a bit more complicated by attaching a second pendulum to the first one – this is called a __double pendulum__.
+Now let’s try to make things a bit more interesting by attaching a second pendulum to the first one – this is called a __double pendulum__.

-Once again, watch the motion of the pendulum, and try to predict what it will do next.
+Once again, watch its motion, and try to predict what it will do next.
 You can even close your eyes for a few seconds … was your prediction correct?

-{.reveal(when="play1")} The double pendulum still follows Newton’s deterministic laws of gravity, and for small swings it moves [[very predictably|randomly|
+{.reveal(when="play1")} The double pendulum still follows Newton’s deterministic laws of gravity, but the motion seems to [[be completely irregular|behave as if there were no gravity|always repeat itself]].
-unpredictably]]. _{span.reveal(when="blank-0")}However, for large swings, the motion of the pendulum [[becomes completely irregular|doesn’t change at all|
-repeats every couple of seconds]]!_

-{.fixme.reveal(when="blank-1")} This becomes every more apparent if we show multiple pendulums on top of each other. , with tiny differences in their starting position.
-Press play again and watch what happens.
-The initial angle difference is imperceptible to the naked eye – less than 0.1°.
+{.reveal(when="blank-0")} This becomes every more apparent if we look at multiple pendulums.
+Let’s add three more pendulums behind the first one, each with a tiny, imperceptible change in their initial angle (less than 0.1°).
+Press play again and watch what happens!

-{.reveal(when="play2")} At the beginning the four pendulums move along the same path – but after a few seconds they [[separate|join up|alternate]] _{span.reveal(when="blank-3")} and end up taking completely different paths._
+{.reveal(when="play2")} At the beginning the four pendulums move along the same path – but after a few seconds they [[separate|join up|alternate]] _{span.reveal(when="blank-1")} and end up taking completely different paths._

 :::